Advertiser Disclosure

 What is Cryptocurrency?

-Cryptocurrencies are digital currencies that are a storage of value.
+Cryptocurrencies are digital currencies that store value.
 These decentralized virtual currencies have no central authority, giving investors more control.
-Some cryptocurrencies have additional functionality beyond a storage of value, such as Ethereum.
+Some cryptocurrencies, such as Ethereum, have additional functionality beyond the storage of value.
 This popular altcoin forms the backbone of many NFTs and smart contracts.
 Cryptocurrencies rely on blockchain as their underlying technology, and it helps verify transactions on a digital ledger.

 While cryptocurrencies have great potential and have already delivered incredible returns, many of them are speculative.
 Bitcoin, the original cryptocurrency, has endured many crashes to reach its current price.
 Bitcoin is more than 50% down from its all-time high, but long-term investors are no strangers to this trend.
 Mainstream cryptocurrencies have been resilient, while speculative cryptos have a more difficult time surviving market volatility.